 Why is my contact lens stuck in my eye?

 If you have slept in your lenses or aren’t taking good care of them, the contacts are prone to drying out, leaving the lens stuck to your eyeball.
-If you fall asleep in your lenses, do not try and pull it out right away.
+If you fall asleep in your lenses, avoid pulling the lens out right away.
 Drink a bit of water, rehydrate yourself and let your eye gain a bit of moisture.
-This will make removing them a lot easier.
+This will make a contact stuck in eye easier to remove.

 How do I remove a lens that’s stuck in my eye?

 The first rule about how to remove a contact lens that’s stuck in your eye is not to panic; trying to pry the lens out may cause more discomfort.
 Wash your hands before attempting to remove the lens, to avoid getting any bacteria from your hands going in your eye and causing an infection.